-NOTE: Video and audio cables for connecting your computer to a TV or other audio device may not be included with your computer.
-Cables and TV/digital audio adapter cables are available for purchase from Dell.
+NOTE: Video and audio cables for connecting your computer to a TV or other audio device are not included with your computer.
+Cables and component video adapters are available for purchase from Dell.

 Your computer has an S-video TV-out connector that, together with a standard S-video cable (available from Dell), enables you to connect the computer to a TV.